Google Workspace

 Because of Google's decision to end unlimited storage for the academic community, OIT recommends using Google Workspace apps for collaboration and communication, but not for storage.
 Learn more about current Google Storage limitations.

-Faculty, staff and students receive the following Google Workspace core applications:
+Faculty, staff and students receive access to the following Google Workspace core applications:

 Additional Applications